iluaii/IluskaX/README.md

 - `sqlmap` for SQL injection testing
 - `dalfox` for XSS testing

-If a tool is missing, only that phase will fail or be skipped.
+If a tool is missing, only the affected phase will fail or be skipped.

 ## Quick Start